harmsm/PyCmdMessenger/README.md

 send a wide range of values for every data type back and forth to the arduino, reporting success and failure.

+##Known Issues

+ + Opening the serial connection from a linux machine will cause the arduino to reset.
+This is a [known issue](https://github.com/pyserial/pyserial/issues/124) with PySerial.
+This behavior can be prevented from a windows host using by setting `ardino.ArduinoBoard(enable_dtr=False)` (the default).

 ##Quick reference for CmdMessenger on arduino side
 For more details, see the [CmdMessenger](https://github.com/thijse/Arduino-CmdMessenger) project page.